 Squash is a prolific veggie.
-Summer gardens are often so overloaded with zucchini & summer squash that although you anxiously enjoy it the moment it’s harvest-able in the spring, soon your family tires of squash every night.
+Summer gardens are often so overloaded with zucchini & yellow summer squash that although you anxiously enjoy it the moment it’s harvest-able in the spring, soon your family tires of squash every night.

 Finally in a futile attempt to dodge being consumed by the giant growing mountain of squash you start giving it away to grateful friends and family… for a while.

 Soon even they run when they see you coming toward them with yet another squash harvest in hand.

 You can’t stand to see that beautiful garden produce go to waste.
 But “What’s a girl to do?” you wonder to yourself as you slowly disappear beneath the growing squash harvest pile…